opentok/opentok-ios-sdk-samples-swift/6.Simple-Multiparty/README.md

 Previous samples subscribe to only one stream.
 In a multiparty video audio call there should be multiple parties.

+*Important:* To use this application, follow the instructions in the [Quick Start](../README.md/quick-start) section of the main README file for this repository.

-This simple multiparty app is able to handle only four subsriber parties.
+This simple multiparty app is able to handle only four subscriber parties.
 On a new stream received the ViewController class creates a new Subscriber object and subscribes the Session object to it.
 The Subscriber stream is rendered in the screen as we did it before.